TMEM199 antibody (AA 20-129)

 Characteristics

 - Anti-Transmembrane protein 199 TM Antibody (ABIN6719657).
 Tested in ELISA, WB applications.
 This antibody reacts with Human, Mouse, Rat.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 -